 The way things are going now in terms of the Oscars and Jada Pinket Smith boycotting it, do you think it’s going to be difficult for you to land certain roles in the future because of the diversity issue?

 This whole Oscar situation has opened a lot of people’s eyes, which is good.
 I’m optimistic there will be more opportunities for us in the future.
-I think it’s going to change, and in 5 years it will be completely different.
-There is already so much diversity in TV now.
+I think it’s going to change.

 I also want to talk about your experience in working for the Aaliyah biopic, I know it got a lot of slack from viewers on social media , what was that experience like?